Vision Paper: Care – from crisis to transition

 Care — from crisis to transition

-This publication by Demos Helsinki identifies that the care crisis signals the need for a care transition.
+The first publication by Demos Helsinki on this topic (only available in Finnish) identifies that the care crisis signals the need for a care transition.
 But how can modern societies break free from the constraints of industrialised care?
 Societal contracts involving capital, state, and individuals have shaped industrial care models, proving insufficient in the new landscape of human vulnerability.

 READ THE PUBLICATION HERE